 The view from this spot, despite its smaller scale and closer vantage point, looks much like that in November Mosaic.
 Similar landscapes are still to be found in this corner of Connecticut, even though it is more than a century since Willard Metcalf was here.
 Overlooking the signs of industry and business that were evident even then and ignoring the waterfalls and other natural wonders that attracted earlier American artists, Metcalf painted what he saw as the essence of rural New England: a sparkling stream, lush meadow, friendly mountain, and prosaic New England homes.
 Tucked as they are into the heart of his picture, the simple buildings imply that the hardy, unpretentious people who live in them are in harmony with one another and with the sunstruck natural world that surrounds them like an embrace.
 Such was the image of rural New England that American Impressionists like Metcalf offered in an unsettled era of urbanization and urbanity, and such is the image of rural New England that has endured in the American imagination.

 Location.
 41° 46.599′ N, 73° 25.003′ W. Marker is in Kent, Connecticut, in Litchfield County.
 Marker is on Kent Cornwall Road (U.S. 7), on the right when traveling north.
+Marker is located in Kent Falls State Park.
 Touch for map.
-Marker is located in Kent Falls State Park.
 Marker is in this post office area: Kent CT 06757, United States of America.
+Touch for directions.

 More about this marker.
 The upper right of the marker features one of Metcalf’s paintings.
 It has a caption of “Willard Metcalf (1858-1925) November Mosaic, 1922 Oil on canvas, 26” x 28” New Britain Museum of American Art, New Britain; John Butler Talcott Fund.”

 The bottom left contains a photograph of Willard Metcalf, from the Archives of American Art, Smithsonian Institution.